ochocast/ochocast/backend/src/migrations/README.md

-# Pour faire des migrations
+# Migrations tutorial

-## 1 - modifier le code d'une entity (par exemple user_entity)
+## 1 - modify the fields of an entity (here we take user_entity as an example)

-exemple ajouter un champ
+for example, add a field
     @Column({
     nullable: true
     })
     description: string;

-## 2 - generer une migration
+## 2 - generate a migration

-(dans ./backend/ )
+(in ./backend/ )
 npm run migration:generate

-Dans le dossier migration, une nouvelle migration devrait avoir ete cree, verifier que la migration correspond au besoin
+A new migration was created, check that the migration fits what you changed

-## 3 - Executer la migration
+## 3 - Run the migration

-(dans ./backend/ )
+(in ./backend/ )

 npm run migration:run